shawnyu5/template-file-creation/README.md

 template -make <files>.cpp
 ```

-**Note:** auto generating rules is not as robust as `cmake`, but this is
+**Note:** auto generating rules is not as robust as `cmake`, it creates the
-designed to generate a template to get started.
+rules based on file name arguments passed in.
+It does not scan the files for
+dependencies.

 **Note:** This is option is designed to work with C++ files, and compiled
 through g++.